Distance From Vancouver: Approximately 735 kilometers via Hwy 1

 Inside the miners' house in Barkerville National

 11. Barkerville Anglican church is a prominent building.
-Note an actor
+Note an actress

 in a dress on the right side of the photo.